FranZavalla/comeya-back/README.md

 # ToDo
 ### The following features were not implemented due to lack of time/knowledge.
 The project was thought to be developed in a month

+- Testing!
+Due to lack of time I couldn't solve a bug that wouldn't let me try, it's related to the use of ```consign```

 - Change localStorage in frontend to cookies sent from backend
 - Implement images to users, stores and products
 - Delete products in cart